About the University Health Center

 The University Health Center staff partners with students to empower them to make informed choices by providing a holistic approach to student health, education, wellness and outreach services in a confidential, inclusive, and respectful environment.

 The UHC is located in the Student Success Center at 724 South Mason Street.
-There is a bike rack and a drop off circle drive at the walk-in clinic entrance, bus stops at the Student Success Center, Miller Hall, and the corner of Mason Street and Martin Luther King, Jr. Way, and a limited number of parking spaces reserved for patients across Mason Street in lot N6 (know your license plate number at check-in).
+There is a bike rack and a drop off circle drive at the walk-in clinic entrance, bus stops at the Student Success Center, Miller Hall, and the corner of Mason Street and Martin Luther King Jr. Way and Miller Hall, and a limited number of parking spaces reserved for patients across Mason Street in lot N6 (know your license plate number at check-in).

 We encourage you to speak with your physician or nurse about any issues and concerns you may have about the service and the care you receive.
 The Patient Advocate's office also is available to address concerns or answer questions at 540-568-7777 or firstname.lastname@example.org.